sphinx-contrib/confluencebuilder/doc/markup.rst

 markup
 ======

-The following outlines the reStructuredText_ / Sphinx_ markup explicitly supported by this extension.
+The following outlines the reStructuredText_/Sphinx_ markup supported by this extension.
 The intent of this extension is to support as much markup as possible that can be rendered on a Confluence instance.
 Below will identify markup that has been tested, planned to be implemented in the future or is not compatible with Confluence.

 standard
 --------